lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 Chapter 2.4.7 nobleNote
 =======================

-nobleNote is an application to make a note on your desktop.
+nobleNote is the deafult application to take a notes on Lubuntu.

 Usage
 ------